drago-ex/project/readme.md

 composer require drago-ex/generator
 ```

-Use the command to copy the necessary files: `copy vendor/drago-ex/generator/bin/* bin` and edit your configuration including database in `config.neon`
+Use the command to copy the necessary files: `copy vendor/drago-ex/generator/bin/* bin`

+Then edit the database configuration and settings in `config.neon`

 And run the command: `php .\bin\generator app:entity`